Leanne Barrette: Professional titles

+Personal

+During the early part of her professional career, Leanne resided in Oklahoma City, her father having been transferred there by General Motors in 1983.

-Leanne's husband, Gary Hulsenberg, is a director of marketing for Storm Bowling in Brigham City, Utah, which prompted their move from California.
-Leanne now also works for Storm as a marketing coordinator.
+Leanne's husband, Gary Hulsenberg, is a Vice President of Sales and Marketing for Storm Bowling in Brigham City, Utah, which prompted their move to the state.
+Leanne now also works for Storm as the Tournament and Events Manager and works with the youth and charity arm of Storm.
 The couple has a son, Barrett, born in 2009.